todd-skelton/chase-sets/domains/catalog/docs/01-version-identity-and-resolution.md

 ## Open questions (to answer before implementation)

-- Are there any Version identity exceptions for Pokémon-specific quirks (e.g., promos, reprints), or is Item identity sufficient?
+- Are there any Version identity exceptions for PokÃ©mon-specific quirks (e.g., promos, reprints), or is Item identity sufficient?
-- Do we need facet materialization to support conditional/computed facets beyond direct option→facet mapping (MVP default: direct mapping; see [02-mvp-version-keys-and-facets.md](02-mvp-version-keys-and-facets.md))?
+- Do we need facet materialization to support conditional/computed facets beyond direct optionâ†’facet mapping (MVP default: direct mapping; see [02-mvp-version-keys-and-facets.md](02-mvp-version-keys-and-facets.md))?
 - Do we ever want Version equivalence classes (not in MVP)?